mondejar/ecg-classification/tensorflow/README.md

-Small test of TensorFlow implementation of ecg classification.
+TensorFlow implementation of ecg classification.

 # Prepare data
 To prepare the dataset *create_traindataset_mitdb.py* extract the beats from all patients, compute the RR interval information and set their corresponding label from the annotation files.